Mozart: Symphony 12 - 14

 With the addition of trumpets and timpani, the larger Minuet sound returns.
 Only some little half-step decorations add some humor to the music.

-I love the warm sound the solo strings apply to the Trio, set in a lovely F Major, and also joined by the oboes and horns in the tutti portions.
-Otherwise, this is a brief Minuet and Trio movement.
+I love the warm tone the solo strings apply to the Trio, here set in a lovely F Major, and also joined by the oboes and horns in the tutti portions.
+Otherwise, this is another brief Minuet and Trio movement.

 Movement 4